Woazim/imaGL/Readme.md

   - Brings PNG format support to ImaGL
   - Dependencies libPNG >= 1.6.37
   - Default ON
+- CONAN_PROFILE
+  - Define the conan profile to use to build and install dependencies.
+  - Default : default

 If you use mono config cmake generator (such as Unix Makefile or Ninja), you can choose `Debug` or `Release` compilation by using `-DCMAKE_BUILD_TYPE=<CONFIG>` option when configuring your build (or by using cmake-gui / ccmake)